-Welcome to the home page of De Anza College's American Indian Studies Dept. I retired at end of Spring 2013.
+Welcome to the home page of De Anza College's American Indian Studies Dept. I retired at the end of Spring 2013.
 There are 2 part-time faculty members teaching in this department, Meg Kensler, Cheyenne River Sioux and Leslie Berry, Wampanoag and Cherokee.
 I returned Winter 2014 to teach part-time.
 My name is Gerri Parker and I am of Choctaw, Cherokee and German American (Pennsylvanian Dutch) descent.
 The Cherokee and Choctaw tribal nations are originally from the Southeast, but tribal members were physically rounded up by the US soldiers, contained in animal corrals with no shelter, no medical care and litle food and forced to migrate from their traditional homelands to Indian Territory.